 Zach first discovered Max Higbee through the Recreation program during his first year at Western Washington University.
 Throughout his college years, he volunteered for a variety of the center's programs and events.
 After graduating in March of 2018, the chance to take on the role of Recreation Leader was possible, so he leaped on the opportunity.
 With his passion for inclusive play and an energetic spirit, he works hard to create a fun and welcoming environment.
 He says that his daily goal is to bridge the gaps between any and all demographics who participate in recreation programs.
 He spends his free time enjoying the outdoors, playing Magic the Gathering, and "hanging" out in his hammock.

-Marie is currently attending Western Washington University as a student at Fairhaven College where she is pursuing an Interdisciplinary Concentration with a focus on Community Development.
-Along with her major, she is also working on double minoring in Education & Social Justice and Spanish.
-In her hometown, Fort Collins, Colorado, Marie graduated from an expeditionary learning school where she discovered her love for for the outdoors and her passion for community building.
+Marie is currently attending Western Washington University as a student at Fairhaven College where she is pursuing an Interdisciplinary Concentration with a focus on Community Building in Education.
+Along with her major, she is also working on double minoring in Education & Social Justice and Environmental Justice.
+In her hometown, Fort Collins, Colorado, Marie graduated from an expeditionary learning school where she discovered her love for the outdoors and her passion for community.
 Marie has volunteered as a counselor for an outdoor recreation camp in Colorado as well as a one on one support staff for teenagers at a science based camp in Oregon.
-Her favorite volunteer experience was the time she spent in Isla Mujeres, Mexico in January and December of 2017.
-Here, she worked as a dental assistant in collaboration with an NGO to provide dental services to children, teenagers, and young adults.
-Through these experiences Marie discovered the joy and excitement of working with others to foster community and teach applicable life skills that allow people of all demographics to pursue their own interests.
+One of her favorite community experiences was the time she spent in Isla Mujeres, Mexico in January and December of 2017.
+Here, she worked in collaboration with a local NGO as a dental assistant to provide dental services to children, teenagers, and young adults.
+Through these experiences Marie discovered the joy and excitement of working with others to foster community and teach applicable life skills that allow people of all demographics to pursue their interests.
 She is excited to be working at Max Higbee where she can do exactly that!
 In her spare time, you can find Marie outside, either rock climbing, hiking, or working on her latest art project.

 Taylor is a graduate of the Recreation program at Western Washington University as of December of 2018.
 She is very happy that she was able to discover the Max Higbee Center through the Recreation program and is on her way to becoming a CTRS (Certified Therapeutic Recreation Specialist).
 In the summer of 2018 Taylor worked as an intern at St. Jude Medical Center in Fullerton, CA. During this time she created and implemented activities for patients experiencing traumatic brain injuries, spinal cord injuries, and other conditions as well.
 Taylor also conducted support groups for amputees, spinal cord injuries and individuals with chronic pain.
 Throughout her life recreation has created opportunities for personal and community development, which solidifies her belief that these opportunities need to be shared with everyone.
 With her passion for inclusive recreation and spending time outdoors, Taylor has found a drive to share these wonderful experiences with others, especially those with disabilities.
 She enjoys long distance running, crafts of all sorts, kayaking, boating/any opportunity to be on or near water and spending time with friends!